AI-Hypercomputer/xpk/README.md

   Add [Kubernetes Engine Admin](https://cloud.google.com/iam/docs/understanding-roles#kubernetes-engine-roles) to your user.

+* `ERROR: (gcloud.monitoring.dashboards.list) User does not have permission to access projects instance (or it may not exist)`

+  Add [Monitoring Viewer](https://cloud.google.com/iam/docs/understanding-roles#monitoring.viewer) to your user.

 ## Reservation Troubleshooting:

 ### How to determine your reservation and its size / utilization: